Education

 LA Trade Technical College Campus-Wide Electrical Upgrades

-This project demonstrates IDS’s deep capabilities in high-voltage electrical infrastructure and smart energy systems, supporting campuses with scalable, efficient, and future-ready utilities.
+This project highlights IDS’s expertise in delivering high-voltage electrical infrastructure and smart energy systems, enabling scalable, efficient, and future-ready utilities for complex campus environments.

 SERVICES PROVIDED: